carlosmramirez/next-monitoring-dashboard/README.md

 - Add drop down and CRUD to change issue status
 - Custom error toasts
 - Allow to sort by descending in issue table
+- Default sortBy on issue table with createdAt column so new issues are seen first
 - Add search bar to issue table
 - Add loader to chart on home page
+- Add loader when creating an issue
+- Add createdBy/updatedBy column, so it is clear which user has created/updated an issue

 ## Getting Started